single-vehicle accident

 What are the Two Collisions that Happen in a Crash?

-Here are two examples of one car accident cases where no one admits fault, yet another party is potentially responsible.
+Here are three examples of one car accident cases where no one admits fault, yet another party is potentially responsible.
 They are:

 Tree Accident Example